danielasegadilha/Bootstrap-website/README.md

 # Eye-gallery

 **Eye-gallery** is a fictional art gallery page created using HTML, CSS, and Bootstrap.
 This project is an example of a responsive web design, ensuring that the gallery looks great on devices of all sizes.
+Its also possible to check it out at [codepen](https://codepen.io/danielasegadilha/pen/RweKaOq)
 <img src="/assets/eye-gallery.gif"><!-- Altere para o URL do seu logotipo, se necessário -->

 ## 🚀 Features